13 Best Loopio Alternatives for Sales Teams

 The gaps that Loopio competitors frequently highlight center on AI depth and security questionnaire automation.
 For organizations where half the response volume is InfoSec, the depth of support for SIG, CAIQ, VSAQ, and custom formats matters as much as the core RFP workflow.
 Teams should also test Loopio's approach to hallucination control and source-of-truth citation during a POC, because governance expectations have moved quickly in the last 18 months.
 Like Responsive, this is worth stress-testing with your own content and your own questionnaires rather than taking a single analyst's word for it.

-Iris: The Compliance-First Alternative
+Iris: A Compliance-First Loopio Alternative

 Iris was built from the ground up for the AI-native era, with compliance and security questionnaire automation as first-class use cases.
 The platform is designed around three principles that compliance teams care about: no hallucinations, full auditability, and security questionnaire depth.